 NTSB rules on cause of Washington D.C. accident that killed two

-The National Transportation Safety Board (NTSB) ruled last month that the probable cause of a fatal accident in June 2017 that killed both a CSX conductor and a conductor trainee was the decision of the two men to walk near an active track without protection.
+The National Transportation Safety Board (NTSB) ruled last month on the probable cause of a fatal accident in June 2017 that killed both a CSX conductor and a conductor trainee.

 The men were struck from behind at 11:18 p.m.
-June 27, 2017, by an Amtrak train while walking back to the cab of their train in Ivy City, a neighborhood in Washington, D.C.
-They had been returning from a railcar inspection when struck.
+June 27, 2017, by an Amtrak train while walking to the cab of their train in Ivy City, a neighborhood in Washington, D.C.

 NTSB issued a new safety recommendation to the two carriers involved in the accident at the conclusion of its report:

 “Prohibit employees from fouling adjacent tracks of another railroad unless the employees are provided protection from trains and/or equipment on the adjacent tracks by means of communication between the two railroads.”